Remote users of ID7B2 should read the CHESS Remote User Guide.

 may automatically scroll away from where you had it positioned.
 If you

-find this as annoying as I do, you can change this behavior by adjusting
+find this behavior annoying, you can change it by adjusting

 Operation of the ADX software for data collection is the same as for on site use.

-The automounter is controlled from the ADX "Manual Control" panel.
+The automounter is controlled from an interface named "MCBAM2".
 Some automounter commands, such as defrosting the gripper, take time.
 Allow for this.

-Some beamline configuration, such as switching between collimator and compound refractive lens, must be done by MacCHESS staff.
+Some beamline configuration, such as switching between collimator and compound refractive lens, and changing the wavelength, must be done by MacCHESS staff.

 Streaming video uses a lot of bandwidth and can negatively impact the feasibility of remote collection.
 To make this work we reduce video bandwidth in two ways: